naziatx/Pac-Man-Looks-For-Love/README.md

 ## Project Details
 This was a project given to students during Week 4 in the Coding Program at MIT XPro for students to better understand how to manipulate images and how to control the Document Object Model or DOM.

+## Roadmap

+In the future, an addition will be made to have a Mrs. PacMan who paces the entirety of the screen and Mr. PacMan will follow her.